boudra/chainsauce/README.md

 ## Persistence options

-- **Json**: Use this if your data fits in memory and you don't want the complexity of an actual database.
+- **JSON**: Use this if your data fits in memory and you don't want the complexity of an actual database.
 You can serve your JSON data through a static HTTP server, a custom REST API, as a [GraphQL API](https://github.com/marmelab/json-graphql-server) or even pin it to IPFS for front-end usage.
 Serve behind a CDN for even better performance.
 - **SQLite**: This is a great alternative if you still don't want the complexity of a server database.
 It will give you all the niceties of SQL and you'll be able to serve the database over IPFS for people to use.
 Query from the front end using: [sql.js with an HTTP VFS](https://github.com/phiresky/sql.js-httpvfs)
 - **Bring your own storage**: You can easily store your data elsewhere by implementing the `Storage` interface.
 You can for example store your data to PostgreSQL with Prisma, MongoDB or anything else you like.